StructifyAI/structify-python/docs/source/python_client/documents.rst

 .. code-block:: python

     # Listing all documents will return a JSON object of all your uploaded documents
-    structify.documents.list()
+    client.documents.list()

     # Download a document by specifying the name of the document.
 This will return the document in binary mode, which we can save to your local machine.
-    document = structify.documents.download(path='/path/on/your/Structify/remote.pdf')
+    document = client.documents.download(path='/path/on/your/Structify/remote.pdf')
     open("downloaded_document.pdf", "wb").write(document.read())

     # Delete a document by specifying the name of the document.
 This will remove the document from your Structify account.
-    structify.documents.delete(path='/path/on/your/Structify/remote.pdf')
+    client.documents.delete(path='/path/on/your/Structify/remote.pdf')

 .. _Structuring Documents:

 Extracting Data from Documents
 -------------------------------
 Creating datasets from documents is quite simple.
-You just use ``structify.structure.run_async`` method and specify the document file path or paths you want to include in the dataset through the relevant Python object.
+You just use ``client.structure.run_async`` method and specify the document file path or paths you want to include in the dataset through the relevant Python object.

 .. code-block:: python

     from structify.sources import DocumentImage

-    structify.structure.run_async(
+    client.structure.run_async(
-        dataset="startups",
+        name="startups",
         structure_input={"pdf_ingestor": {"path": ["/path/to/your/document.pdf"]}},
     )